Mendasp/NS2Plus/README.md

 	- Fixed bug where stats wouldn't reset properly on sv_reset.
 	- Added infestation radius to Cyst dropping.
 	- Rewritten minimal nameplates and friends highlighting in a more forward-compatible manner.

-- 05/04/2014 (Build 264):
-	- Added server-confirmed hitsounds.
-	- Added last life accuracy to the death stats.
-	- Added extra checks to Mod Updater.
-	- Updated NSL lights.
-Smalls changes for veil, summit.
-Revamp for descent.
-	- Better method for hiding backgrounds in the alien GUI.
-	- Renamed Map tab to Misc.
-The new Hitsounds option is there.

-- 01/04/2014 (Build 264):
-	- Made the rifle color for commanders teal instead of blue to make it easier on the eyes.
-	- Fixed bug where Egg count icon would overlap with the new Stats UI.

 Credits/Thanks to
 =================